-A transport vehicle was assigned to the designated centre which ensured children could engage in activities in the local town, the wider community and go on shopping trips and excursions to Dublin or within County Wicklow, for example.
+A transport vehicle was assigned to the designated centre which ensured residents could engage in activities in the local town, the wider community and go on shopping trips and excursions to Dublin or within County Wicklow.
+Residents were supported to go swimming and for therapeutic horse riding, for example.
+While it was noted residents engaged in these and other activities regularly there had been a small number of occasions when staffing levels in the centre meant they were unable to engage in these activities.
+It was noted however, these occurrences were not of a frequent nature but required monitoring by the person in charge and provider.